 Day Lilies, 2014.
 Oil on Canvas 60″x48″

-Do you have a studio routine?
+Do you follow a specific studio routine when working?

 My work has always been inspired by nature but I live in the city, so I have a garden in my studio.
 I always tend to my plants and water my garden when I arrive.
 It is a way for me to reconnect with both nature and my work, in my private sanctuary.
 Sometimes I listen to music, and other times I enjoy silence.
 I always shut my door, change into my very messy painting clothes, and take time to disconnect and reconnect with nature and my work before I paint.

-“The Night Garden” series came about while I was in the middle of working on another series called “Celestial Navigation.”
-At the time, I was very inspired by butterflies and the way they migrate.
-Many species of butterflies and birds use “celestial navigation,” which means they follow light sources in the sky such as constellations and the moon, to go far distances during migration.
-So, I was very immersed in looking at constellations and the night sky.
-And I was clinging to the metaphors about discovering lightness in the dark and so, as often occurs, these ideas spilled from one series to another.
 I remember during this time, I walked into my neighborhood florist and discovered a King Protea sitting there on the counter.
 When I brought it home, I felt like I had a real king living in my studio!
 From here, I began thinking about plant names, botanical language, and the incredible influence and power a name can have.
 I was also looking at plants at night on my evening walks.
 Not just night-blooming plants, but the evocative appearance of all plant life illuminated at night.
 I was enjoying that feeling of getting a glimpse into a beautiful secret world when looking at plant life at night.
-As I worked on this large painting, the subjects—Star Gazer lilies, King and Queen Proteas, and Peace Lilies–just started to open up and tell their stories as I painted them.
+As I worked on this large painting, the subjects—Star Gazer lilies, King and Queen Proteas, and Peace Lilies—just started to open up and tell their stories as I painted them.
 I felt like a privileged guest, grateful to be granted entry into this magical garden at night.

 July Roses, 2013.
 Oil on Canvas 60″x48″